btoll/benjamintoll.com/content/post/tor_cells_and_circuits.md

 +++

-I'm giving [a talk] this Wednesday at [a local group] on the [Tor] project, and I wanted to log some of the notes I took as I read [the design paper].
+I'm giving [a talk] this Wednesday at a local Meetup group on the [Tor] project, and I wanted to log some of the notes I took as I read [the design paper].

 Most of it is taken word-for-word, and so I do not claim this to be a work of my own origin.
 It is intended to be a highly-condensed well of Tor knowledge to which I can frequently refer.